harmancilab/ProxyTyper/examples/1_Panel_IO/README.md

 ```
 Here, we first set the panel identifier.
 Next, we indicate that the panel is phased.
 Finally, we set a flag that tells the script to update variant identifiers with ref/alt allele and allele frequency information.
 After we VCF import is complete, you can see that ProxyTyper created 3 files whose names are specially formatted:
 ```
-KG_chr_20_variants.bed          : The variants in the panel.
+KG_chr20_variants.bed          : The variants in the panel.
-KG_chr_20_subjects.list         : Subjects list extracted from the VCF file.
+KG_chr20_subjects.list         : Subjects list extracted from the VCF file.
-KG_chr_20_genotypes.matrix.gz   : Genotypes in a plain matrix.
+KG_chr20_genotypes.matrix.gz   : Genotypes in a plain matrix.
 ```
+The three files named using the panel identifier (*KG_chr20*) as the prefix.
+The variant loci, subject identifiers, and genotype matrix files names are built by appending "_variants.bed", "_subjects.list", and "_genotypes.matrix.gz" to the panel identifier.
+ProxyTyper always gzip compresses the genotype matrix.

 These three files should not be modified manually after they are created.
 We use ProxyTyper to process and proxize these panels as we will see in the later examples.

 ## ProxyTyper Uses Panel Identifiers to Easily Manage Flow of Genotype Panels in Proxizing Protocols